mmiyazawa7/voice-watson-speechtotext/README.md

     LANGUAGE_MODEL     (Your Language Model, e.g. ja-JP_NarrowbandModel)
-    WATSON_API_KEY     (Change to your Watson/IBM Cloud Speech to Text API Key) HOSTNAME           (Change to the hostname of your webhook server) PORT               (Webhook Port)
+    WATSON_API_KEY     (Change to your Watson/IBM Cloud Speech to Text API Key) WEBHOOK_HOSTNAME   (Change to the hostname of your webhook server) PORT               (Webhook Port)

 Monitor heroku logs